apryor6/apryor6.github.io/_posts/Kaggle-Competition-Santander/2016-12-19-Kaggle-Competition-Santander-Solution.md

 ## Overview

-The goal of this competition was to take an ~13.6 million row dataset containing information about customers of Santander Banks between January 2015 and May 2016 and to predict which products they would purchase in June 2016, which was withheld from us.
+The goal of this competition was to take an approximately 13.6 million row dataset containing information about customers of Santander Banks between January 2015 and May 2016 and to predict which products they would purchase in June 2016, which was withheld from us.
 The purpose of this is so that Santander can build a better recommendation system and presumably do a better job of advertising services to the people that are likely to use them, not only